SATYADUTTMS/BEC456B_LIC_4NI23EC092/README.md

 Hence a CS Amplifier of Vgs = 0.9V, W = 785nm , L = 800nm , Vdd = 1.8V and Rd = 25k is designed and verified for power budget of P = 50uW.

+We have also verified that P=V*I = 1.12*2.719*10^-5 will provide the value of 30uW which is well within the budget of 50uW.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Q2.
 Replacing the resistor Rd and with a PMOS.